HAMMERNEWS.com Alt ARTICLE updated Feb 2013 by Michael Hammerschlag

 List of Victims{ProJo}Hospitalized Portraits of Victims {BosGlobe} Donations Photos of Victims {Ch6}

-by foam rubber sheets pressed into the shape of repeating
+sheets pressed into the shape of repeating

 egg cartons (leading some witnesses to think